-During the execution of this contract, the successful Service Provider will be required to work closely with the Municipality's relevant department's staff and DBSA - Project Leader.
-The PSP will report to the PSC in accordance with meeting schedule as provided in the Table 2 on paragraph 2.6 above, and any others that the Service Provider will deem necessary for the execution of the project.
+During the execution of this contract, the successful Service Provider will be required to work closely with the relevant municipal's officials and DBSA - Project Leader.
+The PSP will report to the PSC in accordance with meeting schedule as provided in Table 2 on paragraph 2.6 above.